Historic Odysseus moon mission marks a milestone in reaching the lunar surface | KRDO

 “I know this was a nail-biter, but we are on the surface, and we are transmitting,” Intuitive Machines CEO Steve Altemus announced on a live webcast.
 “Welcome to the moon.”

-The exact state of the lander is not yet clear, but the company has confirmed it has made contact and acquired a signal from the spacecraft.
+The spacecraft’s position has been a key question since touchdown on Thursday evening, as communications issues became an immediate concern and flight controllers indicated they were getting weak signals from the vehicle.

+And while Intuitive Machines said it is also working to process images from Odysseus’ cameras, the company has not yet shared any pictures from the landing.

-The landing is a historic one, marking the first commercial spacecraft to soft-land on the moon, and the first US-made vehicle to touch down on the lunar surface since the Apollo program ended more than five decades ago.
+Still, the spacecraft has already accomplished a historic feat, becoming the first commercial spacecraft to soft-land on the moon, and the first US-made vehicle to touch down on the lunar surface since the Apollo program ended more than five decades ago.
 This mission is of key interest to Intuitive Machines’ primary customer, NASA, which is seeking to scout the moon using robotic explorers developed by private contractors before sending astronauts there later this decade through its Artemis program.

 “Today for the first time in more than a half-century, the US has returned to the moon,” said NASA Administrator Bill Nelson.
 “Today is a day that shows the power and promise of NASA’s commercial partnerships.
 Congratulations to everyone involved in this great and daring quest.”

-Odysseus landed at 6:24 p.m.
-ET Thursday after using its methane-fueled, onboard engine to steer itself toward the cratered surface and rapidly reduce its speed by 4,000 miles per hour (1,800 meters per second).
+Odysseus landed at 6:23 p.m.
+ET Thursday, according to Intuitive Machines, after using its methane-fueled, onboard engine to steer itself toward the cratered surface and rapidly reduce its speed by 4,000 miles per hour (1,800 meters per second).

-A couple of hours before landing, an apparent issue with Odysseus’ navigation systems forced the lander to rely on experimental technology, resulting in a “dynamic situation,” according to Gary Jordan, a NASA communications manager.
+In a dramatic twist, Intuitive Machines revealed a couple of hours before landing that an apparent issue with Odysseus’ navigation systems forced the lander to rely on experimental technology, resulting in a “dynamic situation,” according to Gary Jordan, a NASA communications manager.

-“Intuitive Machines made the decision to reassign the primary navigation sensors from Odysseus … to use the sensors on NASA’s Navigation Doppler Lidar,” according to the webcast.
+“Intuitive Machines made the decision to reassign the primary navigation sensors from Odysseus … to use the sensors on NASA’s Navigation Doppler Lidar (or NDL),” according to the webcast.

-The Lidar payload is an experimental technology that aimed to test out how future landers would make more precise landings on the moon.
-It’s designed to shoot laser beams to the ground to give exact measurements of speed and direction of flight, according to Farzin Amzajerdian, NASA’s principal investigator for the instrument.
+The Lidar payload is an experimental technology that NASA paid to test fly on the mission.
+It was not intended to serve a functional purpose.
+But engineers were able to rapidly patch in an update to bypass Odysseus’ own malfunctioning equipment and make use of the experimental NASA lidar.
+The NDL is designed to shoot laser beams to the ground to give exact measurements of speed and direction of flight, according to Farzin Amzajerdian, NASA’s principal investigator for the instrument.

-With its landing legs and sensors pointed toward the lunar terrain, Odysseus relied on the Lidar payload to locate a safe landing spot.
+Quickly shifting gears allowed the mission to move forward, defying the odds.

 The IM-1 mission comes amid a renewed international dash for the lunar surface.
 Since the end of the Soviet-US space race of the 20th century, China, India and Japan have all landed spacecraft on the moon — with the latter two making their first touchdowns within the past six months.